USE the OMH exclusive code "HEALTH15" to Save 15%

 Losing weight, maintaining weight

 Due to the limited time window when eating is allowed, you should logically consume less calories.
 This reduced calorie intake can be quite significant, when considering that even a healthy breakfast or dinner may easily consist of 400-500 calories.
 Without changing anything else in your diet and physical activity, skipping breakfast or dinner alone can lead to an average weight loss of a pound per week.
-A pound of weight loss per week is the generally the weekly weight loss recommendation, suggested by most nutritionists.
+A pound of weight loss per week is generally the weekly weight loss recommendation, suggested by most dieticians and nutritionists.

 Improved fat burning efficiency

 Due to the extended fasting period, the carbohydrate – based reserves in the body become depleted.
 The body uses carbohydrates in the following order:

 - the blood glucose circulating through your system

 - after 10-12 hours of fasting, the glycogen and glucagon reserves which are stored in the muscles and the liver get utilised